 Five- or seven-day-old larvae are good for the chicks.
 If you want bigger larvae, you can wait for 10 more days or so.
 The period from day 5 to day 10 is when these guys devour the most food.
 As they age, they will eat less.

 For baby chicks & big chickens

 The little worms are suitable for feeding baby chicks.
-Remember don't feed the baby chicks too much because it may cause diarrhea or straight-up white poop.
+Remember don't feed the baby chicks too much too soon because it may cause diarrhea or straight-up white poop.
 The downside of these little larvae is they contain a bit less nutrient than the bigger ones.
 The bigger ones may be a bit too big or too much for little chicks to chew at once.